-As noted in our letter of 22 September 2017, the PRA has clarified with the ABI that there is the https://www.barkAngapproval/pprocessectoricidopgevityontransfer-reaponethedge training gements solvency-2 arrangements can, however, represent significant changes to firms' risk profiles, and we do therefore currently expect to be notified of new transactions.
+As noted in our letter of 22 September 2017, the PRA has clarified with the ABI that there is no PRA approval process for longevity transfer and hedge arrangements.
+These arrangements can, however, represent significant changes to firms' risk profiles, and we do therefore currently expect to be notified of new transactions.